jacobricktified/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script displayingcurrent directory contents, including hidden files (starting with .).
-Use the long format.
+a script displayingcurrent directory contents Long format with user and group IDs displayed numerically And hidden files (starting with .)